duniter/duniter/doc/Protocol.md

 Word | Description
 ---- | -------------
 Universal Dividend | Money issuance **directly** and **exclusively** on community members.
-Community | A groupment of individuals linked together trought a Monetary Contract.
+Web of Trust | A groupment of individuals linked together trought public keys & certification of identities' mechanism
-Monetary Contract | A document gathering the informations defining the community members, voters and monetary mass inside it.

 ## Introduction